SuzetteRansome/writing-samples/README.md

 Suzette Ransome - Specialized Writer

 Welcome to my GitHub repository!
-I'm Suzette Ransome, a specialized writer with a focus on creating long-form and complex content.
+I'm Suzette Ransome, a specialized USA-based writer with a focus on creating long-form and complex content.
 I have a passion for transforming technical information into engaging and user-friendly material.

 As a writer, I specialize in crafting white papers, in-depth blog posts, and comprehensive e-books.
 With a keen eye for clarity and a dedication to effective communication, I strive to deliver high-quality content that resonates with readers.